 From the different definitions we see that there is no definitive agreement on what is meant by genre.
 However, the common thread among these definitions is that genre relates to style.
 The genre of a document reflects a certain style rather than being related to the content.
-In general this is what we mean when we refer to the genre of a document: the genre describes something about what kind of document it is rather than what the document is about.
+In general this is what we mean when we refer to the genre of a document: the genre describes something about what kind of document it is rather than what topic the document is about.

-Genre is orthogonal to topic.
+Genre is often regarded as orthogonal to topic.
 Documents that are about the same topic can be from different genres.
 Similarly, documents from the same genre can be about different topics.
-Thus we must separate the identification of the topic and genre of a document and try to build classifiers that are topic independent.
+Thus we must separate the identification of the topic and genre of a document and try to build classifiers that are topic-independent.
 This contrasts with the aim of other text classification tasks, thus the standard methods of evaluating text classifiers are not completely appropriate.
+This suggests the notion of domain transfer - whether genre classifiers trained on documents about one topic can successfully be applied to documents about other topics.

-When we evaluate our genre classifiers, we measure how well they perform across multiple subject domains.
+We explicitly distinguish between the topic and style of the document.
+While assuming that genres are stylistically different, we investigate the effect of topic on our ability to distinguish genres.
+When we evaluate our genre classifiers, we measure how well they perform across multiple topic domains.
 In order for genre classification techniques to be generally useful, it must be easy to build genre classifiers.
 There are two aspects to this.
 The first is that of domain transfer: classifiers should be generally applicable across multiple topics.
 The second is that of learning with small amounts of training data.
 When building genre classifiers, we want to achieve good performance with a small number of examples of the genre class.

-To summarize, we view a genre as a class of documents that arises naturally from study of the language style and text used in the document collection.
+Genres depend on context and whether or not a particular genre class is useful or not depends on how useful it is for distinguishing documents from the users point-of-view.
+Therefore genres should be defined with some useful user-function in mind.
+In the context of the Web, where most searches are based on the content of the document, useful genre classes are those that allow a user to usefully distinguish between documents about similar topics.
+To summarize, we view a genre as a class of documents that arises naturally from the study of the language style and text used in the document collection.
 Genre is an abstraction based on a natural grouping of documents written in a similar style and is orthogonal to topic.
 It refers to the style of text used in the document.
 A genre class is a set of documents written in a similar style which serves some useful discriminatory function for users of the document collection.